Advice on, and support for, proceedings of the Senate and its committees.

 Advice and support was invariably provided in time to meet procedural and operational requirements.

-Governance forums achieved all significant targets for the year, including managing budgeting and staffing targets, in response to elevated demand for committee and legislative support services.
+Governance forums achieved all significant targets for the year, including managing budgeting and staffing targets.

 Contributions to interdepartmental forums advanced the strategic aims of parliamentary administration.